apjv05/LeetCode/Problems/Binary Search/Patterns.md

 Highly efficient for searching in sorted data.

 ## Basic Binary Search
 Given a sorted array and a target value, find if the target exists and return its index.
-Super easy.

 When to Use:
 - You have a sorted array (or list).